cameroncf/cameronchildress.com/content/resume/index.md

 678-637-5072
 cameronc@sumoc.com

 A seasoned leader with a passion for all things software and technology.
-I've helped dozens of companies large and small with an incrediby wide variety of software projects over the past 30 years.
-From planning though development, delivery, and long term support - I've seen and done it all.
+I've helped dozens of companies, large and small, with an incredibly wide variety of software projects over the past 30 years.
+From planning through development, delivery, and long term support - I've seen and done it all.
 I apply my rich history of experience to every new project I take on.

 ## Skills & Tech Stack